averageperson4/zearnhaas/README.md

   For teaching me some basics about HTML and web development.

 - **ChatGPT**
-  For helping write most of the backend and teaching me a lot about site structure, design, and functionality.
+  For helping write most of the backend and teaching me a lot about site structure, design, and functionality along the way.

 - **My Gramma**
   For telling me this was a terrible idea and I would get suspended.
 (Thanks for the motivation 💀)